mamrrmam/SQLite-Mega-Merge/README.md

 ... ...

 ````
 The program will merge the databases in otherDBs into mainDB.
 The code as-is is meant to set the first .db file in filenames.txt as mainDB and merge the others into this file.
 However, mainDB and otherDBs can be set normally, e.g. otherDBs = [obj1, obj2, ... objn].
-If so, you need to comment out the pop statement (see above).
+If so, you need to comment out the pop statement in #3.
+Database Merge Module (see above).

 ### Step 4
 #### If there are tables that don't need to be merged, set them in Define Functions (#3) get_table_names()